galaxyproject/training-material/topics/admin/tutorials/cvmfs/tutorial.md

 > And finally if you could please click on this link here and give us some
 > feedback on how you think the tutorial went, whether it was useful, if you
-> enjoyed it or um if you have any criticisms, could you please put them in
+> enjoyed it or if you have any criticisms, could you please put them in
 > here as well.
+{: .spoken data-visual="gtn" data-target="#feedback"}

-And if you end up using this to build a Galaxy server and you
+> And if you end up using this to build a Galaxy server and you
-> publish that Galaxy server um could you cite the tutorial for us please.
+> publish that Galaxy server could you cite the tutorial for us please.
 That
 > would be make a big difference to us.
 All right, thank you very much and I
 > hope you enjoyed it and hopefully I'll get to meet some of you in person one
 > day soon at a Galaxy conference.
 Thank you and goodbye.
-{: .spoken data-visual="gtn" data-target="#feedback"}
+{: .spoken data-visual="gtn" data-target="#citing-this-tutorial"}